 - 1. Report bullying incidents to a member of staff IMMEDIATELY. - 2.
 Any concerns by parents related to bullying should be reported to the school AS SOON AS POSSIBLE. - 3.
 All incidents of bullying will be recorded. - 4.
 In serious cases parents should be informed and may be asked to come in to a meeting to discuss the problem. - 5.
 The bullying behaviour or threats of bullying must be investigated and the bullying stopped immediately. - 6.
-Appropriate strategies will be discussed to help the child/ren who is bullying change their behaviour. - 7.
-The child/ren who is bullying will be asked to genuinely apologise.
+Appropriate strategies will be discussed to help the bully/bullies change their behaviour. - 7.
+The bully/bullies will be asked to genuinely apologise.
 Other appropriate consequences and sanctions may take place. - 8.
-Support will be given to the child experiencing bullying and help with strategies for the future. - 9.
+Support will be given to the 'victim' of bullying and help with strategies for the future. - 9.
 If possible, the pupils will be reconciled. - 10.
 In serious cases, suspension or even exclusion will be considered. - 11.
 After the incident/incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.